 National veterinary organizations have established cat and dog vaccination protocols that indicate vaccinations that are absolutely necessary (known as “core vaccinations”) from those that are optional.
 Our vet in Rancho Cucamonga practices these recommended protocols to keep all our patient pets healthy and safe.

 Core Dog Shots

-Non-optional dog shots protect against canine parvovirus (CPV), canine distemper virus (CDV), canine adenovirus (CAV), and rabies.
+Core vaccinations for dogs protect against canine parvovirus (CPV), canine distemper virus (CDV), canine adenovirus (CAV), and rabies.

 - Rabies: Required by the state of California, rabies is a frightening, agonizing and deadly disease passed on by the saliva of an infected animal.

-- Canine Distemper: A highly contagious virus, distemper targets the respiratory, gastrointestinal and nervous systems and kills more dogs than any other infectious disease.
+- Canine distemper: A highly contagious virus, distemper targets the respiratory, gastrointestinal and nervous systems and kills more dogs than any other infectious disease.

-- Canine Hepatitis: Canine Hepatitis is a serious disease causing grave blood-clotting problems.
+- Canine hepatitis: Canine Hepatitis is a serious disease causing grave blood-clotting problems.
 It is life-threatening when left untreated.